Dr. Chacko Explaining Exercise Induced Asthma on CNN

 Exercise-Induced Asthma Doesn’t Mean You Have to Stop Exercising

 Difficulty breathing when you exercise or play sports might be a sign of exercise-induced asthma.
-For testing and treatment options, schedule an appointment with the Chacko Allergy, Asthma and Sinus Center at one of our clinic locations in Alpharetta, Atlanta, Canton, Cumming, Druid Hills, Duluth and Johns Creek.
+For testing and treatment options, schedule an appointment with the Chacko Allergy, Asthma and Sinus Center at one of our clinic locations.
 Call us at (678) 668–4688.